-Gun violence causes as many death as automobile accidents in the U.S. and twice as many deaths as AIDS, according to ThinkProgress.
+Gun violence causes as many deaths as automobile accidents in the United States and twice as many deaths as AIDS, according to ThinkProgress.

 Reagan-appointed Surgeon General Dr. C. Everett Koop launched a major campaign against smoking and also believed gun violence is a threat to public health.

 Sen. Mitch McConnell, R-Ky., kicked off the Conservative Political Action Conference Thursday morning by walking on stage carrying a rifle.

 McConnell waved it around and handed it over to Sen. Tom Coburn, R-Okla.
 This moment was the only time the audience cheered for McConnell during his five minutes on stage, according to the National Journal.